en_USEnglish

 Installation on Windows

 To install React Native on Windows, you can use Chocolatey, a package manager for Windows.
-First, open a command prompt as administrator and run the following command to install Chocolatey:
+First, open a command prompt as an administrator and run the following command to install Chocolatey:

 choco install -y nodejs.install python2 jdk8